pranish2002/Git-Tutorial/README.md

 19. `git remote rename <oldname> <newname>` : This command renames the remote connection.

 Note : The name of the remote connection is always used to establish communication between the repos.

+20. `git add <file1> <file2> <file3>` : This command will add multiple file changes together in the staging area.

+21. `git add .` : This will add all files from working repo to staging area.